Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Introduction

 Understanding the population of BHs formed through hierarchical mergers is also crucial for modeling the dynamical evolution of astrophysical systems such as globular clusters and active galactic nuclei (AGN)~\cite{Boylan-Kolchin:2004fnd,Khonji:2024apj,Blecha:2010recoil,Gerosa:2019zmo}.
 Such an understanding relies heavily on the availability of accurate models for the kick velocities produced in BBH mergers.
 Significant progress has been made in modeling kick velocities over the past decade~\cite{Zlochower:2015wga,Baker:2008md,Lousto:2008dn,Lousto:2010xk,Lousto:2012gt,Lousto:2012su,vanMeter:2010md,Healy:2014yta,Sundararajan:2010sr,Islam:2023mob,Varma:2019csw,Varma:2018aht,Merritt:2004xa,Kidder:1995zr,Sperhake:2019wwo}.
 Nevertheless, a substantial modeling gap remains, particularly in accurately predicting kick velocities across the full parameter space of mass ratios and spin configurations.

 Currently, the state-of-the-art models for kick velocities include four main frameworks. \texttt{NRSur7dq4Remnant}~\cite{Varma:2019csw} and \texttt{NRSur3dq8Remnant}~\cite{Varma:2018aht} are widely used NR surrogate models for precessing-spin and aligned-spin binaries, respectively.
 They are trained on NR simulations from the SXS catalog~\cite{Mroue:2013xna,Boyle:2019kee} up to mass ratios of $q = 4$ and $q = 8$ respectively, although they are often used beyond their nominal training ranges, up to $q \sim 6$ and $q \sim 10$ respectively.
 We define the mass ratio $q:=m_1/m_2$ where $m_1$ ($m_2$) is the mass of the larger (smaller) BH.
 On the other hand, \texttt{BHPTNRSurRemnant}~\cite{Islam:2023mob} is a remnant-kick model based on BHPT simulations, trained over mass ratios in the range $3 \leq q \leq 1000$ and calibrated against NR data, but applicable only to non-spinning binaries.
 All three of these models are based on Gaussian process regression (GPR) and are therefore susceptible to extrapolation errors outside their training domains.
 In contrast, an analytic model, commonly referred to as the \texttt{HLZ} model~\cite{Lousto:2008dn,Lousto:2010xk,Lousto:2012gt,Lousto:2012su,Gonzalez:2007hi}, was developed using NR data from the RIT catalog~\cite{Healy:2020vre,Healy:2022wdn}, combined with insights from PN theory and BHPT limits.
 While this model is, in principle, valid across a wide range of mass ratios and spin configurations, it tends to yield larger errors when compared to NR results in the comparable-mass regime.
+Recently, Ref.~\cite{Boschini:2023ryi} introduced remnant surrogates for the final mass and spin of BBH mergers extended to the extreme mass-ratio regime by incorporating analytical calculations in the test-particle limit, following the approach of Refs.~\cite{Hofmann:2016yih,Planas:2024vnq,Jimenez-Forteza:2016oae}.
+However, an analogous prescription for the recoil velocity is still lacking.